How to apply for undergraduate programmes

 You can get in touch with us before you apply for advice related to the qualifications you are taking and the offer you are may expect to receive.

 When to apply

-Due to Scottish Government limits on the number of funded places available, some of our programmes are now closed to applicants permanently resident in Scotland or the EU-outside the UK, or who are eligible for SAAS funding.
+Due to Scottish Government limits on the number of funded places available, some of our programmes are now closed to applicants permanently resident in Scotland who are not eligible to be considered under the above initiative and to applicants from the EU-outside the UK .

 Subject areas that are open to applicants permanently resident in Scotland or the EU-outside the UK, or who are eligible for SAAS funding, are:

 Your UCAS application is completed in 10 steps:

 - Registration: registering to use the UCAS Apply service